jabrena/typed-errors/README.md

 };
 ```

-But this case, introduce in the execution, another side effect incase of the user introduce a non positive numbers or larger negative numbers than -99.
+But in this case, the implementation adds side effects in case of the user introduce a non positive numbers or larger negative numbers than -99.

 ---

-Another alternative implementation, could be the usage of Java Exceptions:
+So maybe you could use Java Exceptions, as another implementation:

 ```java
 Function<String, Integer> parseInt2 = param -> {